What are high-histamine foods?

 Does cooking or freezing food reduce histamine levels?

-In food, histamine-producing bacteria are capable of growing and producing histamine over a wide range of temperatures – this is why storing leftovers can be problematic.
-It’s not just bacteria though, enzymes such as those found in fish can produce histamine even if the relevant bacteria have been inactivated.
+Histamine-producing bacteria are capable of growing in our food – this is why leftovers can be problematic.
+It’s not just bacteria though, enzymes such as those found in fish can keep producing histamine after the bacteria has been inactivated.
 These enzymes can remain stable when frozen and will start to work again once the food is thawed.
 Cooking can inactivate both the histamine-producing bacteria and the enzyme, but once histamine has been produced in the food it can’t be eliminated or reduced.

 Which foods are high in histamine?

-Histamine levels in food, even the same type of food, can be hard to quantify.
+Histamine levels in food can be hard to quantify.
 Generally speaking, fermented, aged and processed foods will contain more than their fresh, unprocessed equivalents.

 Protein foods, like fish and meat, especially those that are stored for periods of time, are also likely to be higher in histamine.
 Even when frozen, these foods, once thawed, will start to increase their histamine levels.

-Furthermore, some histamine-producing bacteria are resistant to salt, which means they continue to produce histamine even when a food is salted, smoked or dried.
+Some histamine-producing bacteria is resistant to salt, which means they continue to produce histamine even when a food is salted, smoked or dried.
 Other bacteria are anaerobic, so vacuum-packing doesn’t inhibit them and higher levels of histamine are typically seen in leftover and out-of-date food.

-The following is a list of foods which are typically high in histamine – this is not an exhaustive list and your response to these foods will depend on your individual tolerance level and may vary over time.
+The following is a list of foods which are typically high in histamine – this is not an exhaustive list and your response to these foods will depend on your individual tolerance level and is likely to vary over time.

 - Meat – smoked, cured and aged meats including bacon, sausage and salami as well as pre-packed minced meat.
 Game and wild meats are likely to have higher levels than farmed meat, eaten fresh.